-- U.S. coal mining productivity, as measured by average production per employee hour, decreased 4.7% from the 2018 level to 5.9 short tons per employee hour.
+- U.S. coal mining productivity, as measured by average production per employee hour, increased 3.0% from the 2019 level to 6.12 short tons per employee hour.

 - U.S. coal consumption decreased 18.7% from the 2019 level to 476.7 MMst.
 The electric power sector accounted for about 91.4% of the total U.S. coal consumed in 2020.

 - The average sales price of bituminous coal was $50.05 per short ton, a 15.1% decrease from the 2019 level.
 The average sales price of subbituminous coal was $14.43 per short ton, a 3.0% increase from the 2019 level.
 The average sales price of thermal coal decreased by 9.4% from the 2019 level to $24.93 per short ton.
 The average sales price of metallurgical coal decreased 21.0% from the 2019 level to $110.64 per short ton.